Today's Articles

 The Quadroon Community of the Americas, a story

-*The Quadroon community of the United States of America is addressed on this date in 1790.
+*On this date in 1790, the Quadroon community of the United States of America was addressed.
 They are part of the Western hemisphere's racial and color caste classification.

 This date was chosen because, beginning on this date, the first census in the United States took place.
 In the slave societies of the Americas, a quadroon or quarteron was a person with one-quarter black African and three-quarters white European ancestry (or, in Australia, one-quarter Aboriginal ancestry).
-Similar classifications were octoroon for one-eighth black (Latin root octo-, means "eight") and hexadecanoic for one-sixteenth black.
-Governments sometimes incorporated the terms in law, defining rights and restrictions.
+Similar classifications were octoroon for one-eighth Black (Latin root octo-, means "eight") and hexadecanoic for one-sixteenth Black.
+Governments sometimes incorporate the terms in law, defining rights and restrictions.

 New Poem Each Day